TrackerLounge/TrackingAndEdgeDetection/EdgeDetectionBySegmentation.md

 We will attempt to edge detect on a track that has been colored along the Z-axis.
 See: [Color the Track along the Z-axis](https://github.com/TrackerLounge/TrackingAndEdgeDetection/blob/master/ColorTrackOnZAxis.md)

-ImageJ is a free tool with a number of powerful built-in image processing capabilities and many available plug-ins to enhances it's abilities.
+[ImageJ](https://imagej.nih.gov/ij/index.html) is a free tool with a number of powerful built-in image processing capabilities and many available plug-ins to enhances it's abilities.
+[ImageJ Wiki](https://en.wikipedia.org/wiki/ImageJ)

 We'll take a look at the "Make Binary" and "Segment by Particle" tools.